Avoid the crowds and discover 10 secret Prague attractions and hidden places to visit with this FREE self-guided walking tour.

 Chilling isn’t it?
 Let’s hope humankind doesn’t repeat the same mistakes again.

 If you find this interesting, consider going on a guided Jewish Quarter Tour.
-It will also give you access to see the Old Jewish Cemetery, another popular attraction to see in Prague.
+It will also give you access to see the Old Jewish Cemetery.

 Purchase your tickets online so you don’t have to waste time standing in queues.